thegenemyers/DALIGNER/README.md

 '+ X #' gives the total number of LAs (X=P), or the total number of trace point intervals (X=T) in the file .  '% X #' gives the maximum number of LAs (X=P) or the maximum number of trace point intervals (X=T) in a given *pile* (collection of LAs all with the same a-read (applies only to sorted .las files).
-Finally @ T # gives the maximum # of trace point intervals in any trace within the file.
+A final line: '@ T #', gives the maximum # of trace point intervals in any trace within the file.
+After these lines and before the start of the lines describing alignment records is a single line of the form 'X #' where the number is the trace point spacing for all alignments.

+The command dumpLA takes a 1-code file produced by LAdump or by a customized program, and if possible producess a .las file for it.
+The 1-code file must contain the P-, C-, and T-lines as well as the X-line and the header lines beginning with +, %, or @.
+So for example, a 1-code file produced by LAdump with the -c and -t options is invertible.

 ```
 6a.
 LAa2b